ADITYANAIR01/ARDUINO-PROJECTS/README.md

+    IOT HACKATHON (HOME SECURITY SYSETMS)

 The basic information about this projet is in the folder (Topic) available in this repo .

 * In this repository you will find the codes of individual sensors as well as the combined code.